-In more modern times, the Stevengraph title (sometimes referred to as Stevensgraph) started to be applied to all woven silk items no matter when produced, by other Victorian silk weavers such as Grant, Welch & Lenton, Bollans, etc., and by 20th Century weavers such as Brocklehurst-Whiston (BWA).
+In more modern times, the Stevengraph title (sometimes referred to as Stevensgraph) started to be applied to all woven silk items produced by other Victorian silk weavers such as Grant, Welch & Lenton, Bollans, and J & J Cash etc., and by 20th Century weavers such as Brocklehurst-Whiston (BWA).

-The objective of this web site is to be an educational resource where Collectors and anyone interested generally in Stevengraphs can identify them, and gain an awareness and understanding of all the silks woven in England from Victorian times up to the early 1990's.
+The objective of this web site is to be an educational resource where Collectors and anyone interested generally in Stevengraphs can identify them, and gain an awareness and understanding of all the silks woven in England from Victorian times up to the present day.

 The purpose of this site . . . .

-Apart from self published picture books, the only information relating to Stevengraphs and other Victorian silks was in books published between the late 1950's and 1978, and these have long ceased to be available, other than as scarce collectors items.
+Apart from recent self published single topic picture books, the only information relating to Stevengraphs and other silk weavings was in books published between the late 1950's and 1978, and these have long ceased to be available, other than as collectors items.

-The most comprehensive of these books was Geoffrey Godden's Stevengraphs and other Victorian silk pictures, published in 1971.
-The book itself though is now very scarce.
+The most comprehensive of these books was Geoffrey Godden's Stevengraphs and other Victorian silk pictures, published in 1971, although the book itself is now scarce.

-Our knowledge though of all the Victorian silks has increased significantly since Godden's book was published, and this site now contains a comprehensive, up to date list and catalogue of all woven stevengraphs.
+Our knowledge of all the Victorian silks though has increased significantly since Godden's book was published, and this site now contains a comprehensive, up to date list and catalogue of all woven stevengraphs.

-Godden recorded approximately 1,294 individual titles.
-By contrast, this web site catalogues a total of 3,075 titles across all British weavers, and features quality images for 73.2% of those titles.
+Godden recorded approximately 1,200 individual titles.
+By contrast, this site catalogues a total of 5,356 titles across all British weavers, and features quality images for 86.1% of those titles.